mdisrar786/populate/README.md

 ### `clone the Project on below link`

 Github Link 👇
-Open [https://github.com/mdisrar786/populate] and run the Command npm install
+Open [https://github.com/mdisrar786/populate] after clone just **Note: Once you clone and then run and install all dependencies `npm install`**

 ### `npm run build`